 As Flu Season Begins, Now Is the Time to Get Vaccinated

 It’s that time again.
 The weather has cooled.
-Leaves will soon be falling.
+The leaves have fallen.
 And flu season is just getting started.

 Without protection, you and your family can become more susceptible to hard-hitting illnesses like influenza.
 That’s why it’s important to think about vaccinations now – before flu activity really ramps up.

 What is influenza, and are you at risk?